-The unique design of the Texas Tech University Health Sciences Center School of Nursing allows the student to begin nursing courses UPON ENTRY to the FOUR-YEAR PROGRAM, as illustrated.
-Unlike the more typical BSN programs, also illustrated.
-Texas Tech bas NO PREREQ-UISITE non-nursing courses.
+The unique design of the Texas Tech University Health Sciences Center School of Nursing allows the student to begin nursing courses UPON ENTRY to the FOUR-YEAR PROGRAM, as illustrated Unlike the more typical BSN programs, also illustrated, Texas Tech has NO PREREQ-UISITE non-nursing courses.
 A student with NO NURSING BACKGROUND should expect to be enrolled for at least four years after be / she begins the program.
-Licensed Vocational Nurses and Registered Nurses attending full-time should expect to be enrolled for at least three and two years respectively.
+Registered Nurses attending full-time should expect to be enrolled for two years.